Five for young Robbie

 Underneath the floodlights

 1960 - We won the first leg of the Floodlight Challenge Cup, beating Everton 3-1 at Anfield.
-Dave Hickson, Roger Hunt and John Morrissey bagged our goals.
+Dave Hickson, Roger Hunt and Johnny Morrissey bagged our goals.
 The return was not played for another year, when we drew 2-2 to claim the trophy for the third and final time.

 1995 – Roy Hodgson was appointed Manager of Internazionale.
 He led them to seventh in his first season, and then to third and the UEFA Cup Final in the following campaign.
 He was then tempted to return to England to take over at Blackburn Rovers in the summer of 1997.